Feeling overwhelmed at the thought of remodeling your kitchen? Here are 10 steps to kitchen remodel success.

 Remember, a fun focal piece to showcase your personality is wonderful, just make sure when you put it all together it doesn’t look like a hot mess of pattern overload.

-Step 7: Create a “Bank”
+Step 7: Create a “bank”

 After completing the steps above for my friend’s kitchen remodel, I began searching for items that fit her style from the places she was actually going to purchase the items.

 I did most of this on-line so I could copy the images into my document (I just used a word document for this, but Trello would also be a great option because you can store pictures in the cards, too).
-The key here is to keep everything organized.

 I used the following topics to keep track of the various items she was going to need to make decisions on and purchase in her kitchen: